vaerospace/zlf/README.md

 #  s" C:\USERS\VAEROSPACE\DESKTOP\FORTH\favicon.ico" s" 2017newtests4.exe" AddAppIcon
  change path to location of your icon and make sure to change your exe name in AddAppIcon"

-change name od exe here    ' apmes   turnkey 2017newtests4.exe  simpliy call the exe what you want
+change name od exe here

+#  ' apmes   turnkey 2017newtests4.exe

+simply call the exe what you want

 sace and hit F12  the exe will be saved in the directory azlf is in